Stochastic modeling of superfluorescence in compact systems: Numerical analysis

 while the new variable satisfies the stochastic equation:

 In our simulations, we have used a Gaussian pump profile.
-The stochastic averages are depicted in Fig. \ref{fig: quasi lambda pumped}.
-For the case of $N = 10$, we encounter the same issue as in Fig. \ref{fig:various_initial}, where the steady states are captured incorrectly.
-For a larger number of atoms ($N = 100$), the situation does not improve, in contrast to Fig. \ref{fig:various_initial} (g, i).
-Perhaps, the continuous pumping process generates a more intricate steady state, posing challenges for accurate reproduction by our stochastic formalism.
+The stochastic averages are depicted in Fig. \ref{fig: quasi lambda pumped}. {Although the superradiant dynamics is accurately reproduced,} we encounter the same issue as in Fig. \ref{fig:various_initial}, where the steady states are captured incorrectly. { While the populations do not maintain constant values, the intensities show slow convergence and small spikes at the end of the evolution time.} For a larger number of atoms $N = 100$ in panel (c), the situation does not improve, in contrast to Fig. \ref{fig:various_initial} (g, i). {Additionally, the number of unstable trajectories increases.} Perhaps, the continuous pumping process generates a more intricate steady state, posing challenges for accurate reproduction by our stochastic formalism.

 As pointed out in Ref. \cite{Sukharnikov2023}, additional dissipation channels disrupt the formation of the steady states.
-Ref. \cite{Sukharnikov2023} assumed the Meitner-Auger decay of the excited state.
+Ref.~\cite{Sukharnikov2023}~assumed the Meitner-Auger decay of the excited state.
 Alternatively, one could consider non-radiative dissipation to the ground state ($2 \rightarrow 1$) with a rate $\Gamma$ as follows:

-As shown in Fig. \ref{fig: quasi lambda gamma}, we have found a minimal value of $\Gamma$ required to mitigate the discrepancies in Fig. \ref{fig: quasi lambda pumped}.
-For both cases of $N = 10$ and $N = 100$, the additional dissipation with the rate of the same order of magnitude as spontaneous emission, i.e., $\Gamma \sim \gamma$, is sufficient for regularization.
-Based on our experience, systems with a larger number of atoms may require a higher dissipation rate.
+Fig. \ref{fig: quasi lambda gamma} illustrates the impact of non-radiative dissipation on the discrepancies observed in Fig. \ref{fig: quasi lambda pumped}.
+For $N=10$ {and $100$}, we increase the dissipation rate $\Gamma$ from {$0.1\gamma$ (panel (a, d))} to {$0.3\gamma$ (panel (c, f)), which gradually} improves the performance of the stochastic method. {Populations show better agreement with the full quantum simulations, while intensities exhibit better convergence and fewer spikes.
+Additionally, the number of unstable trajectories decreases.} Based on our experience, systems with a larger number of atoms may require a higher dissipation rate.
+In the given examples, the additional dissipation with the rate of the same order of magnitude as spontaneous emission, i.e., $\Gamma \sim \gamma$, is sufficient for regularization.

 In conclusion, the ratio between timescales of superradiance, pumping, and dissipation directly influences the formation of steady states.
 Notably, when these steady states are less prominent, the stochastic formalism consistently yields accurate averages.